-1.1 Introduction:-
+1.1 Introduction

 The availability of electrical energy and its per capita consumption is regarded as an index of national standard of living in the present day civilization.
 Energy has become synonymous with progress.
 The lack of it and inadequate measures can throttle the entire economy and well being of the country.
-Thus the energy is considered as the basic input for any country for keeping the wheels of economy rolling.
+Thus the energy is considered as the basic input for any country for keeping the wheels of economy.

-Next to food, fuel and power are the most an important activity on which national standard of life depends.
+Next to food, the fuel and power are the most an important activity on which national standard of life depends.
 After the requirement of food is fulfilled, every stride has been made to increase the power potential of the nation.
 It is also imperative that when power position increases, the production of food also increases.

-The energy in the form of electricity is most desired as it is easy to transport, easy to control and keep clean its surroundings.
+The energy in the form of electricity is most desired as it is easy to transport, easy to control and clean its surrounding.

 India is one of the youngest and yet largest democratic republic in the world.
-There are about six lakhs villages in India and cover a population of about 70% of the total population.
-There are no basic amenities and their standard of living is very low.
-It is imperative on the part of society to provide electricity to all villages in the shortest time.
+There are about six laks villages in India and cover a population of about 70% of the total population.
+There are no basic amenities and their standard of living is much below.
+It is imperative on the part of society to provide electricity to all villages in the shortage time.

-Efforts for organizing the power supply in industry in a rational manner began only after independence.
-Planned power development in systematic manner began in 1951 with the launching of first five- year plan.
+Efforts for organizing the power supply in industry in the rational manner began only after independence.
+Planned power development in systematic manner began in 1951 with the launching of first five- year plan

-The per capita consumption in 1947 was only 12 kWh and it has increased to many folds in the current plan.
+The per capita consumption 1947 was only 12 kWh and it has increased to many folds in the current plan.
 But due to increase in population the shortage has also increase.
-Power supply to industry causes the number of unelectrified homes has considerably increased.
-This is because the number of household is increasing at the rate of about 2.9 million a year where as the number. of electrified houses are increasing at the rate of 2.1 millions per year.
-The most affected persons are from rural areas.
+What to speak of power supply to industry the no. of unelectrified homes has considerably increased.
+This is because the no. of household is increasing at the rate of about 2.9 million a year where as the no. of electrified house are increasing at the rate of 2.1 millions per year.
+The most effected persons are from rural areas.